tarastrauss/2048/readme.md

 ###User Stories

-**Role**: anyone ages 8 to ~ , mostly people who like brain teasers and logic puzzles or are nerdy about DC superheroes
+**Role**: ages 6 to ~ , mostly people who like brain teasers or logic puzzles and are nerdy about DC superheroes

 **Goal**: to combine blocks of the same (superhero) type to the 11th degree.
 Usually this means until you reach 2048, but in this version it will mean until you create the justice league!